GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 You can add COMMON to the **Trusted Root Certificate Authorities** certificate store by using group policy objects.

-Microsoft TechNet articles and other online resources offer the procedures for setting up group policy objects.<br>Additional information:
+Microsoft TechNet articles and other online resources offer the procedures for setting up group policy objects.<br><br>Additional information:

 - You must have Enterprise Administrator privileges
 - You can set up a group policy object from a Domain Controller (or other approaches you use in your agency)